 So how about Profiling the active violent person?
 Let me share some key excerpts from the Final Report and Findings of the “Safe School Initiative”; implication for the prevention of school attacks in the United States that was conducted by the United States Secret Service and United States Department of Education.
 In short, their findings revealed, “there is no accurate or useful “profile” of students who engaged in targeted school violence”.
 What is behind their conclusion and finding is this, “The use of profiles in this way likewise is not an effective approach to identifying students who may pose a risk for targeted school violence at school or for assessing the risk that a particular student may pose for a school-based attack, once a particular student has been identified.
 Reliance on profiles to predict future school attacks carries two substantial risks: (1) the great majority of students who fit any given profile of a “school shooter” will not actually pose a risk of targeted violence; and, (2) using profiles will fail to identify some students who in fact pose a risk of violence but share few if any characteristics with prior attackers.”

 The findings of the Safe School Initiative suggest that there are productive actions that educators, law enforcement officials, and others can pursue in response to the problem of targeted school violence.
 Specifically, initial findings suggest that these officials may wish to consider focusing their efforts to formulate strategies for preventing these attacks in two principal areas, here is one of those areas:

 - developing the capacity to pick up on and evaluate available or knowable information that might indicate that there is a risk of a targeted school attack.

-In addition to this, their suggestion is found in 10 key findings of the Safe School Initiative study, here are five supportive findings that I want to focus on with you:
+Their suggestion found in 10 key findings of the Safe School Initiative study, here are five supportive results that I want to focus on with you:

 - Incidents of targeted violence at school rarely were sudden, impulsive acts.